rootcode-creator/Image-Features-Extraction-using-Deep-Learning/README.md

-# Feature Extraction from Image using Deep Learning
+# Image Features Extraction using Deep Learning
 **Feature extraction from Images by various Deep Learning AI models**

 **I used VGG-16, ResNet, and ZFNet to extract different features from images and find the distance between different features.
 Moreover, I train VGG-16 with a sample image dataset.**